brettinternet/brettinternet.github.io/content/boundary/_index.md

 ## Conclusion

-The dynamic nature and loose conventions of Elixir makes it challenging to navigate large codebases.
+The dynamic nature and loose conventions of Elixir make it challenging to navigate large codebases.
 Context boundaries enforced through the Boundary library provide a practical path for scaling Elixir applications beyond small teams.